Travel around the Cornish coast the greenest way possible by rowing and sailing 17ft open boat 'Outdoor Girl’ with a local skipper as your guide.

 Each tent will have a hanging light.
-Elowen has a solar powered battery and anchor light.
+Outdoor Girl has a solar-powered battery and anchor light.
 We recommend you have head torches, but seeing the stars and moonlight is also part of the experience.
 In the autumn it gets dark early so a row or walk to a waterside inn is quite likely.

 Waterline Length 17ft

 Outdoor Girl is a replica of a 19th Century Gorran Haven crabber, and typical of the coastal fishing boats that worked off the rugged shores of South Cornwall.
 These hardy open boats were launched off the beach and used both sails and oars to lay crab pots close to rocky shores where ocean swells were often running in from the Atlantic.
 The small mizzen would always stay set, but the big mainsail and 16ft sprit could be bundled up and brailed into the mast when laying or recovering crab pots (creels).
 When the boat had a full catch or needed to run for port, the big mainsail and jib could be easily set again and provide a fair turn of speed for these shallow draft beach boats.

 Built from the lines of a surviving 1882 open sailing boat from the same South Cornwall fishing village.
 The original 1882 'Ellen' is 17ft long on deck with a spar out the stern called a bumpkin.
 She is still sailing and owned by the Cornwall Maritime Trust.
 Both 'Ellen' and 'Outdoor Girl' have a similar spritsail yawl rig that was very common all around the British Isles150 years ago but is rarely seen today, except on much larger Thames sailing barges.